ayelrod/Social-Media-to-Inform-Family-Caregiving-Research/README.md

 pip install dnspython
 ```
 ### Running Scrapers
-The credentials for the database to write to need to be added to the program before running.
+The scraped data is written to a MonogoDB database as it is scraped.
+The credentials for this database need to be provided to the program before running.
 These credentials will be in the form of a MongoDB Connection String.
 Once the connection string is obtained, paste it into a file called '''credentials.txt''' and insert it into the ./web_scrapers/web_scrapers directory.

 Once the credentials are inserted, change into the correct directory and run scrapy:
 ```